Kitchen appliances and equipment

-Every apartment has a refrigerator.
-Please note that a freezer may not be included with your apartment.
-As a rule, all Hoas apartments have a stove, but not all of them have an oven.
-Usually the kitchens lacking an oven are so-called mini-kitchens.
+Every apartment has a refrigerator but not all apartments have a freezer.
+Hoas will not install a freezer in the apartment if there is not one already.
+All Hoas apartments have a stove, but not all of them have an oven.
+Usually the kitchens lacking an oven are called mini-kitchens.

 Keeping the refrigerator, freezer and stove clean is the tenant's responsibility.
 It is also tenant's responsibility to change light bulbs to refrigerator, stove and range hood.
 If the refrigerator or freezer does not work, always check the fuse first.

 Microwaves are very rarely included in Hoas apartments.
-If there is a microwave oven in your apartment, in all likelihood it was left behind by another tenant.
 If you have just moved into an apartment with a microwave oven already present, and you wish to have it taken away, please submit a fault report.
 If you keep the microwave and it breaks down, you have to either get it repaired or dispose of it in the appropriate manner.
 Hoas does not service any appliances owned by tenants.

 If your refrigerator is self-defrosting, you do not need to defrost it.
-You do, however, need to make sure that the defrosting water can drain out of the refrigerator.
 The drain hole at the bottom of the defrosting basin on the back wall of the refrigerator must be kept clean by the tenant.
 The drain hole is easy to clean with a cotton bud.
-If you do not clean the drain hole regularly, it may get clogged.
-This will cause the water to flow inside the refrigerator and on to the floor, which could, in a worst case scenario, cause water damage.
+Clogged drain hole causes the water to flow inside the refrigerator and on to the floor, which could, in a worst case scenario, cause water damage.

-Please note that you must defrost the refrigerator and the freezer regularly.
+The refrigerator and the freezer must be defrosted regularly.
 Ice build-up causes the refrigerator to run inefficiently and consume a lot of power.
 You should also defrost when the layer of frost is thicker than half a centimetre.
 The ventilation gaps at the top of the refrigerator must not be covered.

-- Turn off the refrigerator and empty it.
+1. Turn off the refrigerator and/or freezer and empty it.

-- Do not use a knife or other sharp tools to remove the ice and frost, as they may damage the cooling system.
+3. Do not use a knife or other sharp tools to remove the ice and frost, as they may damage the cooling system.
 If the refrigerant leaks out, the refrigerator cannot be fixed anymore.
-This will also incur a bill for the tenant that forcefully removed the ice.
+The damage will be charged from the tenant.
 You can speed up the defrosting process by placing a bowl of hot water in the refrigerator/freezer.
+Do not defrost the refrigerator/freezer without monitoring the process, as it may cause water damage.

-If the refrigerator is not used and you have turned it off, leave the door open a little to let air circulate in the refrigerator in order to avoid mould growing inside it.
+7. If you are defrosting when you are moving out, leave the door open after defrosting is complete to let air circulate in the refrigerator in order to avoid mould growing inside it.

 If you have just defrosted the freezer and turned it back on, the red warning light on the freezer will usually light up.
 The warning light will stay on until the freezer has reached the set temperature.
 Turn the freezer on and keep an eye on the warning light.
 It should turn off once the freezer reaches the below-zero temperature you have set.
 The cooling time will depend on the product, but it should not take longer than overnight.
 If the light does not switch off, the freezer could be faulty.
-You can speed up the cooling process by using the quick freeze function on the freezer, but you must remember to turn it off once the freezer has reached the target temperature.
+You can speed up the cooling process by using the quick freeze function on the freezer.

 A self-defrosting refrigerator should also be cleaned often enough.
 Vacuum clean the condenser behind the appliance regularly.
 Dust and poor air circulation around the appliance could even cause a fire.